The One Thing That Finally Helped Me Sleep Again During Menopause

 Iād take ages to drop off, then wake almost like clockwork an hour later⦠and again, and again.
 Hot, restless, mind racing, body tense.

-In this article: 1.
-Why Magnesium Is a Menopause Sleep Game-Changer
+Skip to...
+1. Why Magnesium Is a Menopause Sleep Game-Changer |

 Disclosure:Ā This post may contain affiliate links.
 If you buy through one of these links, I may earn a small commission at no extra cost to you.

 And now?
 Itās one of the few things I neverĀ skip.
 (When I forgot to take it while traveling recently, wow did I notice.)
+(If you're convinced already by this powerhouse of a supplement, you can get the LiveGood one that made the difference here)

 Why magnesium is a sleep game-changer during menopause